bhavyadeepthik/Home24/README.md

 # Home24
 ## Case Study
+### Business analysis based on data provided
 1)Given the differences between the “Old” and “New” multipliers;
 a) Can you please reason what could be the drivers for these differences?

+Acoording to the data provided when analysis made i observe the wide range of oppurtunity in the baby category to increase the price  in countries CH, FR and NL.